Crime, mystery, thriller

-About halfway through the novel, it becomes difficult to maintain much interest in what the detective is investigating.
-The murders are no longer a mystery that we care about.
+But that may not matter.
+By about halfway through, the murders are no longer a mystery that we care about.
 Our main narrative interest lies in whether Renko, as a lone-wolf investigator will survive the ups and downs and tossed-arounds of the plots within plots.
 Who will turn against him next?
 Who will surprisingly ally with him next?

-But this may not matter to a lot of readers.
-What is most interesting to them may be not the supposed mystery nor the diffuse criminal investigation, but the daily details of a society and culture they didn't know before (and which has somewhat passed now), as revealed through an example of the crime thriller genre.
+What most interests readers may be not the supposed mystery nor the diffuse criminal investigation, but the daily details of a society and culture they didn't know before (and which has somewhat passed now), as revealed through an example of the crime thriller genre.

-But what may be most interesting about Gorky Park is how familiar its themes must appear to readers.
-If it were called Central Park and concerned a maverick New York cop who fends off the FBI, gangsters, bureaucracy and his own higher ups to follow the money trail in a case with the potential to embarrass entrenched interests, well, it would be basically the same novel.
-Though it would be less interesting.
+But what may be most interesting about Gorky Park is how familiar its themes can appear to resders in the West.
+If the book were called Central Park and concerned a maverick New York cop who fends off the FBI, gangsters, bureaucracy and his own higher-ups to follow the money trail in a case with the potential to embarrass entrenched interests, well, it would be basically the same novel.
+Though it would attract less attention.

 In fact, in a section near the end of Gorky Park, Renko does follow the case to a corrupt United States, and engages in deadly intrigue with the FBI who it turn out are in league (for reasons that elude me) with the KGB.

 Perhaps the point of Gorky Park is not how crime plays out in some alien and exotic society, but rather how similar that environment has become to our own in the West.